joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/24/us/uss-lincoln-sailor-father-arrested-immigration.html

 **Trump Lays It on the Line for Darline Graham Ahead of South Carolina Runoff**\
-`The president rallied for the sister of Lindsey Graham in her Senate run in South Carolina and pressured other allies to endorse her.
-A super PAC run by his advisers weighed in.
+`The president rallied for the sister of Lindsey Graham in her South Carolina Senate run and pressured allies to endorse her.
+A super PAC run by his advisers has more than $800,000 on her campaign.
 Will it be enough?`\
 https://www.nytimes.com/2026/08/24/us/politics/trump-graham-south-carolina-endorsement.html

 **Man Who Told of a Childhood With Wolves Dies at 80**\